rkoeninger/ShenScript/docs/interop.rst

 The environment object, $, comes with additional functions to make JS functions callable from Shen, setting global symbols, declaring types and macros, etc.

-Some of these will return a promise if the environment with built in async mode.
+..
+Important:: Some of these will return a promise if the environment was built in async mode.

 .. function:: parse(syntax)